garagehive/garagehive.github.io/docs/reviewpage-garagehive-customer-notifications.md

 See [this article](garagehive-surveys-setting-up-customer-surveys.html) to learn more on how to setup and use the **Survey Notification**.

 ### Checklist notification
-**Checklist Notification** is used to send the checklist link to the customer, so as to view the inspection report in the checklist.
+**Checklist Notification** is used to send a link to the online checklist to the customer, this helps to share visual material of the inspection report.
 Here is an example of a **Checklist Notification** setup.

    ![](media/garagehive-customer-notifications6review.png)